ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 #### Arithmetic operators

-The following TSQL methods can be used to apply arithmetic operators on metrics:
+The following TSL methods can be used to apply arithmetic operators on metrics:

 * The **add** operator.
 Add takes **one number parameter**, example: _.add(2)_
 * The **sub** operator.
 Sub takes **one number parameter**, example: _.sub(2)_